 If you have suffered from a work-related injury in New York and need the help of a Nassau County workers’ compensation lawyer, call Polsky, Shouldice & Rosen, PC.
 Not all companies focus on the safety and health of their employees.
 Some employers may be so caught up in making and saving money, that they invest less time and energy into keeping workers injury-free.
 Accidents can still occur even in the most well-kept and safe workplace environment.
 But, employers may be causing accidents that would not have normally happened, if they had firmly established safety protocols and addressed hazards right away.

 If you or a loved one has recently been in a workplace accident and needs medical care for injuries, consider filing for workers’ compensation benefits right away.
 Then, meet with one of our attorneys so you have someone to ensure your rights are being protected every step of the way.
-A workers’ compensation lawyer in Nassau County, New York can help you with your claim.
+A workers’ compensation lawyer can help you with your claim.

 Sadly, if an employee was to get injured while at work, they may not only suffer from physical pain but employer retaliation too.
 Employees have a right to pursue workers’ compensation benefits if they are harmed while on the job, but many employers may do whatever they can to prevent this from happening or inflict punishments for it.